New measures mark shift to credit support from liquidity support, say NBFCs

 He also said NBFCs will also benefit the soaps offered to MSMEs which mostly source funds from NBFCs, and especially the 100 per cent credit guarantee on collateral-free loans and disallowance of global participants for tenders less than Rs 200 crore acts as a morale booster for the sector.
 Rajosik Banerjee of KPMG India said these new measures will infuse more money in the financial system and thereby benefit NBFCs in a big way.

 Jiger Saiya, partner and leader for tax & regulatory services at BDO India said the 25 per cent reduction in TDS means more liquidity to businesses and in bringing more cash to business, rather than the same being stuck in the form of refund claims with the tax department.
-PTI BEN MR MR.
+Umesh Revankar, CEO of Shriram Transport Finance, said the package addresses the concerns of both NBFCs and MSMEs.

+"Under the full and partial guarantee scheme, we expect a liquidity boost into the NBFC ecosystem which in turn would help MSMEs to resume their operations.
+We hope to see the quick revival of the economy in the coming few quarters," he said.
+Gaurav Gupta of Adani Finserve said these measures will not only provide liquidity support but also provide an opportunity to MSMEs to compete on contracts to grow into larger enterprises going forward which in turn will benefit NBFCs.

+MSMEs are the bedrock of the economy, supporting them will automatically see job creation and revive consumption/demand.
+Liquidity support announced for NBFCs are also appreciated.
+However, the real impact of these policies depends on their implementation.
+Rajesh Sharma of Capri Global Capital said the Rs 45,000-crore providing partial credit guarantee for NBFCs will support small and medium players for fresh lending and expand our book portfolio without risk of spike in credit cost for these incremental lending.”
+PTI BEN MR MR